Introduction

 Biography

-Before joining the National Physical Laboratory and the University of Edinburgh in 2016 I was at the Met Office Hadley Centre (2014-2016).
+Since 2024 I work at Lund University (Sweden) and at the University of Edinburgh.
+In 2016 I joined the University of Edinburgh in a joint position with the National Physical Laboratory.
+Between 2014 and 2016 I was at the Met Office Hadley Centre.
 Prior to this, I spent more than five years in the USA at the University of California, San Diego at the Scripps Institution of Oceanography as a postdoc studying atmospheric composition change (2009-2014).
 My undergraduate studies were in Natural Sciences at the University of Cambridge (2001-2005) and I followed this with a PhD in isotope geochemistry in the Earth Science and Engineering Department at Imperial College London (2005-2009).